Elevance Health: Premium increases in Maine

-2010 California premium litigation
+Rate increases in California

 In February 2010, WellPoint announced that rates would increase on some Anthem Blue Cross individual policies in California by as high as 39%.
 The announcement resulted in an investigation by regulators from the Federal and California governments.
 Anthem Blue Cross gained worldwide media attention and became a poster child for the problem of rising cost of health care in the U.S. The rate increase came one year after Anthem had raised rates 68% on individual policy holders.

 To explain the rate increases, some which were four times the rate of medical inflation, Anthem said the company had experienced a death spiral: the company claimed that with increased unemployment and declining wages, healthy customers dropped their insurance policies.
 Consequently, the remaining risk pool became sicker and thus more expensive to insure; and, in turn, prices were forced up and pushed more people out of the market.

 In response to the outrage from politicians and consumers, Anthem postponed the rate increase until May 1, 2010.

 Senator Dianne Feinstein of California proposed giving the Federal government of the United States authority to block insurance premium hikes that it considers to be "unjustified".

-Reclassification of expenses
+WellPoint cost reclassification

 On 17 March 2010, WellPoint announced it was reclassifying some of its administrative costs as medical care costs in order to meet loss ratio requirements under the Patient Protection and Affordable Care Act, which requires insurers to spend at least 80% or 85% of customer premiums on health care services, depending on the type of plan.

 2009–2010 data breach

 In June 2010, Anthem sent letters to 230,000 customers in California warning them that their personal data might have been accessed online via a data breach.
 After a routine upgrade in October 2009, a third-party vendor stated that all security measures had been properly reinstated, when in fact they had not.
 As a result, personal information of thousands of coverage applicants who were under the age of 65 was exposed in the open.
 After a Los Angeles-area woman found that her application for coverage was publicly available, she filed a class action lawsuit against Anthem.
 While gathering evidence for the proceeding, the woman's lawyers downloaded some confidential customer information from Anthem's website and alerted Anthem about the breach.
 According to the lawyers, confidential information had remained exposed for five months.
+Greg Zoeller, Indiana's Attorney General, filed a lawsuit against the company seeking $300,000 in civil penalties for the company alleged failure to notify its consumers about the breach.

-Denial of benefits
+Denial of benefits for cancer treatment

 In May 2014, Anthem Blue Cross refused to pay for the hospitalization of a Sonoma County, California man for stage four cancers, although he had paid Anthem over $100,000 in premiums.
 Anthem ended up paying for coverage following public outcry.